INSIGHTS & TAKEAWAYS

 • When and how will EFICO share geolocation data with clients?

-EFICO will share geolocation data with clients whenever the EUDR legislation enters into application -either on December 30, 2024, or December 30, 2025, if the one-year phasing-in period is approved by Parliament and Council.
+EFICO will share geolocation data with clients whenever the EUDR legislation enters into application on 30 December 2025.

 -For large clients, relevant geolocation data in GeoJSON format will be accessible via the EU’s IT system (TRACES) using the DDS number and security token provided on the EFICO invoice.